myreen/tda283_website/pages/project.md

 A Javalette program is a sequence of *function definitions*.

-A function definition has a
-*return type*, a
-*name*, a
-*parameter list*, and a
-*body* consisting of a *block*.
+A function definition has a *return type*, a *name*, a *parameter list*, and a *body* consisting of a *block*.

 The names of the functions defined in a program must be different (i.e, there is no overloading).

 One function must have the name `main`.
 Its return type must be `int` and its parameter list empty.
-Execution of a program consists of executing `main.
+Execution of a program consists of executing `main`.

 A function whose return type is not `void` *must* return a value of its return type.
 The compiler must check that it is not possible that execution of the function terminates without passing a `return` statement.
 This check may be conservative, i.e. reject as incorrect certain functions that actually would always return a value.
-A typical case could be to reject a function ending with an `if`-statement where only one branch returns, without considering the possibility that the test expression might always evaluate to the same value, avoiding the branch without return.
+A typical case could be to reject a function ending with an `if`-statement where only one branch returns, without considering the possibility that the test expression might always evaluate to the same value, avoiding the branch without `return`.
 However, your check must correctly decide the control flow when the test expression is the literal `true` or the literal `false`.
 A function, whose return type is `void`, may, on the other hand, omit the `return` statement completely.

-Functions can be *mutually recursive*, i.e. call each other.
+Functions can be *mutually recursive*, i.e., call each other.
 There is no prescribed order between function definitions (i.e., a call to a function may appear in the program before the function definition).

- There are no modules or other
-separate compilation facilities; we consider only one-file programs.
+There are no modules or other separate compilation facilities; we consider only one-file programs.

 <a name="types"></a>